Last updated: March 22, 2022

 Historical/Interpretive Information/Exhibits, Parking - Auto, Parking - Bus/RV, Scenic View/Photo Spot, Wheelchair Accessible

-At this spectacular viewpoint, one is unaware of the length and splendor of this canyon.
+At this spectacular viewpoint, one is unaware of the length and splendor of Santa Elena Canyon.
 Santa Elena Canyon is 8 miles (13km) long and 1,500 feet (450 m) deep.
-In some places it is only 30 feet (9 meters) wide.
+In some places the canyon walls are only 30 feet (9 meters) wide.
 The Rio Grande established its present course on basin-filling sediments that covered the rocks and faults we see exposed today.
 The river eroded through the surface layers and cut steep-sided canyons in the more resistant Lower Cretaceous limestones.
 Today you can see those ancient limestone formations exposed in the canyon walls.
-Santa Elena Canyon is the most popular overnight or three day river trip in the park.
+A popular way to explore the length of Santa Elena Canyon is on a two or three-day river rafting trip that begins in the town of Lajitas, located outside the national park.